instantlinux/docker-tools/images/mariadb-galera/README.md

 sekret enc /dev/shm/new.yaml >secrets/$SECRET
 rm /dev/shm/new.yaml
 ```
+You can use a tool like [sops](https://github.com/mozilla/sops) or [sekret](https://github.com/nownabe/sekret) to generate the secrets file.
 Do the same for an sst-auth-password.

 Set any local my.cnf values in files under a volume mount for
 /etc/mysql/my.cnf.d (mapped as $ADMIN_PATH/mariadb/etc/).
 Use